The Berg (play)

 The Berg is a 1929 play by the British writer Ernest Raymond.
-It is based on the sinking of the Titanic liner in 1912.
+It is based on the sinking of the RMS Titanic in 1912.

 It premiered at the Q Theatre in Kew Bridge before transferring to His Majesty's Theatre in the West End where it ran for 29 performances between 12 March and 6 April 1929.
 The original West End cast included Godfrey Tearle, George Relph, Ian Fleming, Edgar Norfolk, Robert Mawdesley, Wallace Geoffrey, Marion Fawcett and Beatrix Thomson.

 Film adaptation

-It was adapted into a film the same year Atlantic directed by Ewald André Dupont and starring Franklin Dyall, Madeleine Carroll and John Stuart.
+It was adapted into a film the same year, Atlantic, directed by Ewald André Dupont and starring Franklin Dyall, Madeleine Carroll and John Stuart.
 It was released in four versions, with English-language silent and sound versions as well as French and German-language productions.